Autologous PRP · Physician-Administered · Regulated Medical Procedure

 Peyronie's Plaque Sites

-For men with Peyronie's disease, Dr. Fong may direct additional PRP volume to areas of fibrous plaque to support tissue remodelling and potential curvature improvement.
+In men with Peyronie's disease, Dr. Fong may concentrate additional PRP volume at fibrous plaque locations to promote tissue remodelling, potentially reducing curvature and associated discomfort.

 Your Appointment at SkinArtMD

-Every step of your P-Shot® appointment at our Burnaby clinic is designed for discretion and clinical precision.
-Dr. Fong walks you through each stage before proceeding.
-Most patients describe the experience as significantly more comfortable than anticipated.
+Every stage of your P-Shot® visit at our Burnaby clinic is structured for privacy and clinical thoroughness.
+Dr. Fong explains each step before proceeding.
+Most men report the experience as considerably more comfortable than anticipated.

 Before Your Appointment